Tonyxu82/tonyxu82.github.io/_posts/2014-10-15-SEDA-an-Architecture-for-Well-Conditioned.md

 title: SEDA an Architecture for Well Conditioned
 author: Tony Xu
 category: Operating System
 description: This review is based on the paper "Welsh, Matt, David Culler, and Eric Brewer.
-"SEDA: an architecture for well-conditioned, scalable internet services."
+"SEDA an architecture for well-conditioned, scalable internet services."
 ACM SIGOPS Operating Systems Review.
 Vol. 35.
 No. 5.
 ACM, 2001".
 ---

 This review is based on the paper "Welsh, Matt, David Culler, and Eric Brewer.
 "SEDA: an architecture for well-conditioned, scalable internet services."
 ACM SIGOPS Operating Systems Review.
 Vol. 35.
 No. 5.
 ACM, 2001".